eresearchqut/ontvisc/README.md

 - Canu (--canu):

 Canu options can be specified using the ```--canu_options``` parameter.
 If you do not know the size of your targetted genome, you can ommit the ```--canu_genome_size [genome size of virus target]```.
 However, if your sample is likely to contain a lot of plant RNA/DNA material, we recommend providing an approximate genome size.
-For instance RNA viruses are on average 10 kb in size (see [`Holmes 2009`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/))
+For instance RNA viruses are on average 10 kb in size (see [`Holmes 2009`](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2954018/)), which would correspond to ```--canu_genome_size 0.01m```

 You can perform an homology search against the contigs generated using either a viral genome reference, a viral database or NCBI nt.